devpi/devpi/doc/userman/devpi_commands.rst

       --bottleserver TYPE  bottle server class, tries 'eventlet', then 'wsgiref' if set to 'auto' (default) [auto]
-      --debug              run wsgi application with debug logging
+      --debug              run wsgi application with debug logging --export PATH        export devpi-server database state into PATH.
+This will export all users, all indices (except root/pypi), release files and test results.
+Documentation is NOT dumped at this point because it cannot be tied to a particular version.
+      --import PATH        import devpi-server database from PATH where PATH is a directory which was created by an --export operation of a prior devpi-server run (possibly earlier version).
+                           You can only import into a fresh server state directory which you can set via --serverdir

     background server:
       --start              start the background devpi-server